Caye Caulker in Belize is a paradise. White, powder-like sand, pristine reefs, turquoise water and locals who always have a smile.

-There is a lot of out-of-date or contradicting information out there, and I struggled to find the best option – so I have put together this guide for the best way to get from Caye Caulker to Tulum, but you could also use for San Pedro, Ambergris Caye or Belize City to Chetumal, Bacalar, the Mayan Rivera, Playa del Carmen or all the way up to Cancun!
+There is a lot of out-of-date or contradicting information out there, and I struggled to find the best option – so I have put together this guide for the best way to get from Caye Caulker to Tulum, but you could also use for San Pedro, Ambergris Caye or Belize City to Chetumal, Bacalar Lagoon, the Mayan Rivera, Playa del Carmen or all the way up to Cancun!

 The quickest way to do this route From Caye Caulker to Mexico is to leave on one of the two daily boat companies, Belize Water Taxi Express and San Pedro Belize Express, departing from Caye Caulker around 7 am going via San Pedro town on Ambergris Caye (where you can also pick it up) and continuing on to Chetumal in Mexico.
 This boat from Belize to Mexico costs around $55 USD and takes around 2 hours, not including time to go through customs in San Pedro which can often add an hour or so.
 There are also additional fees for going through customs in San Pedro and for using the dock, which is reportedly around another $10 USD.

-Also note there are reports of the trip being horrible on the rough open sea section and Mexican immigration being slow at the port.
+Also, note there are reports of the trip being horrible on the rough open sea section and Mexican immigration being slow at the port.
 From the port you should take a taxi either by yourself or negotiate with other passengers, or wait a few minutes for the collectivo to turn up which goes to the ADO bus station (20 mins, Taxi is around 100 pesos, 24 for collectivo) from which it is 4.5 hours via second-class bus (with air conditioning) to Tulum for 104 pesos.

 An ADO bus from Belize city to Tulum leaves the Belize Bus Station two times a day, at 11 am and at 9 pm.
-I don’t recommend at night unless you take the ADO night bus from Belize to Cancun as it arrives at 3.30-4am in Tulum, but arrives at a more respectable 6am in Cancun.
+I don’t recommend at night unless you take the ADO night bus from Belize to Cancun as it arrives at 3.30-4am in Tulum but arrives at a more respectable 6 am in Cancun.
 The cost for either option is $40 direct from Belize City to Mexico and your final destination, though for some reason you have to pay the fare twice.
 Half in Belize City and half in Chetumal.

 Ferries are $25 USD return or $15 USD one way.
 Total time is 9.5 hours – 10 hours depending on traffic and timing From Caye Caulker to Tulum, but you easily have options to stop earlier at Bacalar Lake or to continue on to Cancun.
 Total cost: $55-$60 USD

 The third and final option is by far the cheapest but does take the longest so I recommend you catch the first ferry out of Caye Caulker to Belize City (as above) or the very latest 9.30 am – transfer to the bus station in Belize City either via taxi or walking and take the local chicken bus to Chetumal (the first step in taking the bus from Belize city to Tulum).
 It leaves from the further ‘gate’ every 30 minutes to 1 hour and is clearly marked on the front.

 Be very sure to ask them to drop you at the ADO Primera Class Station which is actually before the final stop and easy to miss.
 From there we caught a second class bus to Tulum from Chetumal for 104 pesos as in the first option.
 Total travel time was 10-11 hours but had the lowest cost at $22 USD total including taxi to Belize bus station.

-The top sites to see in just a few days would have to be the The Museum of Mayan Culture, the Boulevard Bahía sea walk, the mayan ruins of Kohunlich, Oxtankah and Kinichná or the Cenote Azul and the Laguna de Bacalar.
-Bacalar is so beautiful itself and you can find plenty of backpack orientated Bacalar accomodation though hotels in Chetumal are probably the best deal and very affordable compared to Caye Caulker accomodation or hotels in Tulum.
+The top sites to see in just a few days would have to be The Museum of Mayan Culture, the Boulevard Bahía sea walk, the Mayan ruins of Kohunlich, Oxtankah, and Kinichná or the Cenote Azul and the Laguna de Bacalar.
+Bacalar is so beautiful itself and you can find plenty of backpack orientated Bacalar accommodation though hotels in Chetumal are probably the best deal and very affordable compared to Caye Caulker accommodation or hotels in Tulum.